jargyres/COSMIACSummer2024/README.md

 Another problem occurs with this format.
 We cannot do default mathematical operations on a custom defined data type.
 As such, we convert our data once more: take the proper data, view all 16-bit integers as a single 32-bit floating point number, and view all of those 32-bit floating point numbers as a typical 64-bit complex number.
 Doing this allows us to perform typical operations expected of complex-valued data and maintain the integrity of the true data.

+## Sync Multiple BladeRFs
+In order to synchronize multiple BladeRF devices, there are a couple physical connections to make on the devices.

+### The